urasandesu/Prig/README.md

 ```
 NOTE:
-* Actually, I recommend that you embed the script to the pre-build event on *.csproj.
-See also `Test.program1\Test.program1.csproj`.
+* Actually, I think that typing the command each time is troublesome.
+So, I recommend that you embed the script to the pre-build event on *.csproj.
+If you want to create configurations of each .NET Framework version or processor architecture, see also `Test.program1\Test.program1.csproj` in the release pachage.

 ### Step 3: Make Tests